CodebugM/Coding-Journal/README.md

 30 May

 Spent a large part of the bank holiday coding and working on my own blog (as well as going through some Udemy lectures) but I forgot to upload my work to GitHub... - so my streak is broken.
 Again.
 Not the first time this has happened haha #programmersproblems Oh well, as long as I do something coding-related every day, and on the days wehere I can't / don't have the time to prgram listen to podcasts or read articles on the subject.

+1 June

+- learning about RESTful APIs as part of my Udemy course on full stack web development